steipete/PSTCollectionView/README.md

 PSTCollectionView
 =================

+UPDATE: I'm no longer using PSTCollectionView in any project, but will still accept pull requests for improvements.

 Open Source, 100% API compatible replacement of UICollectionView for iOS4.3+

 **You want to use UICollectionView, but still need to support older versions of iOS?
 Then you're gonna love this project.**